jc141x/jc141-bash/setup/arch.md

 sudo pacman -Syu
 ```

-If you have a kernel update, please restart your system and run this command again..
+If you have a kernel update, please restart your system and run this command again.